Publishing a build

 Only the Leader of the team can publish builds.

 After which a dialog box opens where you need to select a platform, stage of readiness (type), file, and other settings.
-After filling in, click the Submit
+After filling in, click the Submit button.

 WARNING